Vision Reborn Ministries ® 231 N Twin City Hwy, Nederland, TX 77627 | 409-626-0797

 BOT 111 Old Testament Survey I (Introduction through II Samuel)

 This is a survey of the Old Testament from Genesis through the Book of II Samuel.
 It gives information on each book with a limited overall view.
-This course is excellent for the new Bible student that is unfamiliar with the Old Testament.
+This course is excellent for the new Bible student who is unfamiliar with the Old Testament.

 BOT 230 Old Testament Men and Women of Faith